min2ha/ukwa-site/content/target/68706/index.en.md

   "subject": "Brexit"
 }

-# BBC News: Brexit: Theresa May seeks to sell plan to Tory sceptics

 Reports on Tory MPs 'and Labour  reactions to the plan for UK-EU relations post-Brexit agreed by the Cabinet on July 6th 2018.